basantakhakurel/morpheus/README.md

 - Table S1: Bayes factor for covariomorph model varying number of rate categories.

-`command_line_intructions.txt`: this file contains instructions to reproduce individual analysis from the manuscript

-`empirical_data.zip` folder: contains 164 empirical matrices that are used to test the covariomorph model in this study.
-The source studies are cited in the electronic supplementary materials (`Supplementary_Information.pdf`).

 `scripts.zip` folder: contains the scripts used for phylogenetic analyses using the soured data files described above.
 Please refer to our analysis pipeline (`command_line_instructions.txt`) for proper use of the following scripts: